-My name is Professor Gerald for Yo, and Professor of Latin American and us Latino history.
+My name is Professor Gerald Poyo, and I'm a professor of Latin American and U.S. Latino history.

-How long have you been teaching at St. Mary's and how long have you been teaching in general?
+Dr. Poyo, how long have you been teaching at St. Mary's, and how long have you been teaching in general?

-I've been at St. Mary's, since since the fall of 1992.
+I've been at St. Mary's, since the fall of 1992.
 And before that, I taught for about a year and a half, almost two years at Florida International University in Miami.
-And before that, I worked as a research researcher and a museum curator at the Institute of Texan cultures, downtown San Antonio.
-And, and along the way, when I was a museum curator, I taught I taught a course, every, every semester at San Antonio College, and either sent on your college downtown or UTSA.
+And before that, I worked as a research- a researcher and a museum curator at the Institute of Texan cultures in downtown San Antonio.
+And... and along the way, when I was a museum curator, I taught- I taught a course, every- every semester at San Antonio College, and either San Antonio College downtown or UTSA.

-Um, have you always taught Latin American history?
-You have you dabbled in different fields of study?
+Um, have you always taught Latin American history, or did you dabble in different fields of study?

 Well, Latin American history is the area that I specialized in.
-And in the early years, teaching at San Antonio College in UTSA, I taught almost exclusively US history, because they didn't teach Latin American history.
-And, and then, when I at Florida International University, I taught human history, and I taught Latin American history.
-And then when I came to St. Mary's, I started teaching us Latino history, and Mexican American history, in addition to Latin American history, and, and US history.
+And in the early years, teaching at San Antonio College in UTSA, I taught almost exclusively U.S. history, because they didn't teach Latin American history.
+And- and then, when I- at Florida International University, I taught human history, and I taught Latin American history.
+And then when I came to St. Mary's, I started teaching U.S. Latino history, and Mexican American history, in addition to Latin American history, and- and US history.

 I did not know that.
-That's why it's always like, you're just be dedicated to one field of study as professors.
+That's why it's always like, you're just the Latin American history professor.

-Well, you have to you have to, you get your field of specialization, but especially if you go to small universities, like St. Mary's, because the fact because the departments are small, then you have to try to teach, you have to expand your teaching.
+Well, you have to- you have to- you get your field of specialization, but especially if you go to small universities, like St. Mary's, because the fac- because the departments are small, then you have to try to teach- you have to expand your teaching.
 Unlike if you go to like a major university, like UT Austin are something you teach, you teach your specialty, and that's all you teach.
-So it's kind of nice to be at a smaller place where you can expand your, your teaching experience.
+So it's kind of nice to be at a smaller place where you can expand your- your teaching experience.

-So how would you describe your class structure pre pandemic?
+Yeah.
+I agree.
+So how would you describe your class structure pre-pandemic?

-structure?
+Class structure?
 What do you mean by structure?